Deadline: December 15, 2017 (Applications must be received before midnight).

 Jim has seen the life-changing toll TBIs take on their victims and their caregivers.
 Jim’s personal experience representing brain injury victims and his strong belief in the value of a college education lead him to create a $1,000 college scholarship offered specifically to injury victims and their loved ones.

 In addition to the essay applicants must::

 - Must be either a graduating senior in high school or currently enrolled part time or full time in college.

 - While academic success need not be a determining factor, each applicant must demonstrate a capacity for success in their chosen field.

-Please submit your completed application and 500 word essay on the topic mentioned above by no later than Midnight on June 30, 2017 to [email protected] or via regular mail at:
+Please fill out your completed application and 1000 word (or less) essay on the topic mentioned above by no later than midnight on December 15, 2017.

 We look forward to receiving your application.
 Good luck!

 Note: By submitting an essay, you grant Jim Dodson Law a royalty‐free license to copy, distribute, modify and display your essay on Jim Dodson Law’s website, social media networks and in their marketing materials.
 By submitting an essay, you allow Jim Dodson Law to share your essay with news organizations and give permission for your submission to be broadcasted by news organizations.
 You also verify no other person or organization has a copyright interest in your essay.